-Seed to sale software with limited features might appear easier to use, but can negatively impact your business later when you realize you’re unable to integrate processes and workflows like a fully-featured product would allow you to.
+Seed to sale software with limited features might appear easier to use but can negatively impact your business later when you realize you’re unable to integrate processes and workflows like a fully-featured product would allow you to.

 Sometimes seed to sale vendors are willing to connect you to one of their customers who’s willing to speak about their experience.
-This is a great chance to ask the tough questions that the vendor might be biased in answering directly.
+This is a great chance to ask the tough questions the vendor might be biased in answering directly.

 5. Cost vs Value

 When researching, you could look at a company’s blog for signs of product improvements and updates.
-Make sure a vendor has a history of listening and addressing requests for changes or additions to the cannabis software.
+Ensure a vendor has a history of listening and addressing requests for changes or additions to the cannabis software.
 A great software partner will constantly be working to improve their software based on client feedback and requests.

 Without updates, seed to sale software can quickly become outdated and irrelevant.
 A perfect solution today is not a perfect solution two years from now.
 Select a vendor who’s committed to regular enhancements.